♥ Design novel cardio-protective strategies

 Undergraduate: Classes to 2nd & 3rd year Physiology students and to 2nd and 3rd year medical students.
 These include lectures, practical sessions, experimental projects, library projects & special study components.

 Postgraduate: Unit Lead for Heart & Valve Disease within the MSc dgree in Tranlsational Cardiovascular Medicine.
-Give Seminars on Cardiopulmonary bypass, Cardioplegia, Ischaemia/Reperfusion, Cardiac conditioning, Inflammation and oxidative stress.
+Seminars on Cardiopulmonary bypass, Cardioplegia, Ischaemia/Reperfusion, Cardiac conditioning, Inflammation and oxidative stress.

 My research interests have been largely focused on understanding mechanisms that underlie cardiac injury in order to improve techniques of myocardial protection during open-heart surgery.
 The following are specific areas of research: 1- Investigate the efficacy of different cardioplegic techniques during adult and paediatric open-heart surgery.
 2- Characterise cardiac amino acid transporters and investigate their potential role in cardioprotection.
 3- Investigate the role of mitochondrial pore inhibitors in protecting the immature heart during ischaemia and reperfusion.